CalumR23/liferay-portal/README.markdown

 The POSHI version is specified in `gradle.properties` with the property `poshiRunnerVersion=[version]`.

-It is recommended that all testcases within the repository are tested before pushing the version update to upstream.
+It is recommended that all testcases within the repository are tested with the new version before pushing the version update to upstream.

 ## Reqirements for Jenkins Continuous Integration